rockquiet/Spawn/README.md

 - Teleport to Spawn on join / only on first join
 - Teleport to Spawn on death (bed spawn-point can be ignored)
 - Teleport to Spawn if falling in void (void height is configurable)
+- Teleport another player to Spawn via command
 - Fall damage on teleport can be disabled
+- Display particles on teleport
+- Play a sound on teleport
 - All messages can be edited and disabled

 ## Documentation